elena-pan/Personalized-Batch-Emailer/README.md

-# Mass Emailing App Source Code
+# Personalized Batch Emailer

 ![App Interface iOS](./App%20Interface%20iOS.png)

-Source code for emailing app that reads from a spreadsheet of recipients and send personalized emails to each recipient, based on the user's email template.
+Python app that reads from a spreadsheet of recipients and send personalized emails to each recipient, based on the user's email template.
 User Gmail accounts authenticated using oauth2.

 Dependencies: Python 3.7, Tkinter, smtplib, openpyxl